joeycastillo/The-Open-Book/README.md

 With that out of the way, on with the readme!

 As a society, we need an open source device for reading.
-Books are among the most important documents of our culture, yet the most popular and widespread devices we have for reading Ñ the Kobo, the Nook, the Kindle and even the iPad Ñ are closed devices, operating as small moving parts in a set of giant closed platforms whose owners' interests are not always aligned with readers'.
+Books are among the most important documents of our culture, yet the most popular and widespread devices we have for reading â€” the Kobo, the Nook, the Kindle and even the iPad â€” are closed devices, operating as small moving parts in a set of giant closed platforms whose owners' interests are not always aligned with readers'.

 ![image](/images/board.jpg)